BujjuIsABee/shimelinux/README.md

 3. Choose "Wayland" from the dropdown

 > [!NOTE]
-> This will not work on GNOME or any other desktop environment/compositor that does not implement the `wlr_layer_shell` protocol.
+> This will not work on GNOME, Cinnamon's Wayland session, or any other desktop environment/compositor that does not implement the `wlr_layer_shell` protocol.

 ## Usage